Analytical Methods in Physics: Differential Geometry of Curved Spaces

-{\bf Levi-Civita Tensor} \qquad We have just seen how to write the divergence in any curved or flat space.
+Hint: Start with the expansion $\nabla_i \nabla^i \psi = \partial_i \nabla^i \psi + \Gamma^i_{\phantom{i}ij} \nabla^j \psi$. \end{myP} {\bf Levi-Civita Tensor} \qquad We have just seen how to write the divergence in any curved or flat space.
 We will now see that the curl from vector calculus also has a differential geometric formulation as an antisymmetric tensor, which will allow us to generalize the former to not only curved spaces but also arbitrary dimensions greater than $2$.
 But first, we have to introduce the Levi-Civita tensor, and with it, the Hodge dual.

 In $D$ spatial dimensions we first define a Levi-Civita {\it symbol}

 It is defined by the following properties. \begin{itemize} \item It is completely antisymmetric in its indices.
 This means swapping any of the indices $i_a \leftrightarrow i_b$ (for $a \neq b$) will return